 The more you can focus on tipping the scales toward positive thoughts and away from negativity, the happier and more self-assured you’ll feel throughout the day.

 4. Be ready

 No. If you’re going to run a marathon, you need to train.
-If, instead of lazing about or doing anything else but train, you spent some time every day or every other day running, stretching, and building your stamina and endurance, you’d feel a lot more confident about reaching the finishing line.
-You might not be completely free of doubt – running a marathon is no easy feat – but you’d certainly feel more confident than you would if you hadn’t trained.
+If, instead of lazing about or doing anything else but train, you spend some time every day or every other day running, stretching, and building your stamina and endurance, you’ll feel a lot more confident about reaching the finishing line.

 5. Understand the power of body language

-Your posture, eye contact, and body direction signal to others how open, receptive, and assertive you are.
-If you engage with others while holding a slumped posture, fidgeting with your hands and feet, and avoiding or regularly breaking eye contact, they’ll get the sense that you’re not very confident about what you have to say and will be less likely to trust you or rely on you.
+Your posture, eye contact, and body language signal to others how open, receptive, and assertive you are.
+If you engage with others while holding a slumped posture, fidgeting with your hands and feet, and avoiding or regularly breaking eye contact, they’ll sense that you’re not very confident about what you have to say and will be less likely to trust you or rely on you.

 On the other hand, if you can maintain eye contact, keep your head up, and generally show the person that you are comfortable in yourself and open to hearing what they have to say, the relationship between you and that person will improve significantly.

 Building self-confidence doesn’t happen overnight.
 It’s not a switch you can just flip whenever you need to.
 It’s more about a deep sense of self-acceptance, self-belief, and a willingness to grow through difficulty, adversity, and mistakes.